mexplatform/mex-vocabulary/README.md

 ![LOG4MEX](http://dne5.com/mex/diagram/log4mex-small.png)

 For **non-semantic web users**, there are two ways to use `MEX`: if you're coding, you can import an *API* (**log4mex**), which implements an interface to be consumed into the user code for directly exporting the metadata in a simple manner, regardless possible semantic web aspects.
 Alternatively, over existing *machine learning frameworks* (100% transparent process), such as [DL-Learner](http://dl-learner.org/), [WEKA](http://www.cs.waikato.ac.nz/ml/weka/) and [FAMa](https://github.com/duartejulio/fama).
 It's a ongoing work, feel free to collaborate ;-)

+Most recently, we have introduced a novel approach to generate metadata out of ML runs: MEX Framework: A Java Framework for Generating Machine Learning Metadata

 Finnaly, for **general and non-expert users** we've created an [user interface](http://mex.aksw.org/) for exporting the ML experiment metadata.